 Distance of the Deer

-To know where is the best place to shoot a deer, consider how far it is from you.
+To know how to secure lethal kill, consider how far deer is from you.
 In my opinion, if a deer is not far away from me and I am in a nice comfy position a neck shot will be ideal.
-A brain shot can also be perfect if the deer is resting.
+A brain shot can also be perfect place to shoot a deer if the deer is resting.

 However, if the deer is far away from me or is moving, the shoulder, chest or lung area will be a better target.
 I am less likely to miss an animal’s lung area than I am likely to miss its neck.